Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage-2.typ

 - Diagnose any critical issues we need to resolve before the States competition

 = Driving Strategies
-The driving strategies that we used for this scrimmage are the same as the ones we utilized in the #nb_entry_reference(date: datetime(year: 2024, month: 2, day: 2), type: "competition").
+The driving strategies that we used for this scrimmage are the same as the ones we utilized in the #nb_entry_reference(date: datetime(year: 2024, month: 2, day: 2), type: "competition", title: "Gateway").

 = Matches
 #nb_tournament_match(